tryton/tryton/doc/index.rst

 - Total Effort: Available on projects.
 Gives the total effort of the sub-tasks (I.E. tasks of the project and tasks of the sub-projects) of the current project.
-- Timesheet Lines: The list of timesheet lines associated to the current project or the current task.
 - Comment: A description.